h3artbl33d/encryption-works-h3b/encryption_works.md

 While the rhetoric is promising, and there's evidence Apple is [telling](http://www.washingtonpost.com/business/technology/2014/09/25/68c4e08e-4344-11e4-9a15-137aa0153527_story.html) the truth, it's very hard to technically verify this.
 We’re forced to believe Cook.
 This is a step in the right direction, but we shouldn’t have to rely on blind trust for our online privacy.
 Such verification should be built into the software itself.

-This is why free and open-source software is more reliable in this regard.
+This is why free and open-source software might be more reliable in this regard.
 Free and open-source software is developed with open bug trackers, open mailing lists, open governing structures, and open-source code.
 While it's not impossible, free and open-source software makes it much more difficult for such projects to betray their users as Microsoft did.

+Though, is is no guarantee that open-source is more secure.
+There have been major security bugs in critical open-source software, like [OpenSSL](http://heartbleed.com).
+Some were uncovered after [more than twenty years](https://en.wikipedia.org/wiki/Shellshock_(software_bug)).

 ### Types of Encryption